-Should the approving consent authority or accredited certifier require plans to be modified during the assessment process, the amended plans and drawings must be reassessed by the department and landowners' consent re-issued.
+Should the approving consent authority require plans to be modified during the assessment process, the amended plans and drawings must be reassessed by the department and landowners' consent re-issued.

-Applicants must advise the department of any changes to the proposed development during the development application or complying development certificate process, otherwise a licence to occupy Crown land may be refused if the approved development differs significantly from the original proposal.
+Applicants must advise the department of any changes to the proposed development during the development application process, otherwise a licence to occupy Crown land may be refused if the approved development differs significantly from the original proposal.